Abortion in Costa Rica: Therapeutic abortion

-According to the Center for Reproductive Rights (translated from Spanish), "therapeutic abortion is legal according to Article 121 of the Penal Code; however, adequate measures have not been taken to guarantee this right.
-Specifically, there are no specialized protocols or guides that tell health care workers how to proceed with an abortion if the life or physical or mental health of the woman is at risk.
+Adequate measures have not been taken to guarantee this right.
+Specifically, there are no specialised protocols or guides that tell health care workers how to proceed with an abortion if the life or physical or mental health of the woman is at risk.
 There are also no effective judicial or administrative mechanisms through which this procedure can be demanded to be performed."